MetaDocencia/SitioWeb/content/en/authors/paocorrales/_index.md

 - Founders
 ---

-Paola es Licenciada en Ciencias de la Atmósfera y actualmente está realizando su doctorado en el Centro de Investigaciones del Mar y la Atmósfera, UBA-CONICET aplicando técnicas de asimilación de datos para mejorar pronósticos de eventos severos a corto plazo.
-Desde 2011 forma parte de [Expedición Ciencia](http://expedicionciencia.org.ar/), una asociación civil dedicada a generar proyectos que permita a personas de todas las edades desarrollen el pensamiento científico, el placer por la exploración y la curiosidad permanente.
-En Expedición Ciencia lidera proyectos educativos como campamentos científicos y talleres para estudiantes y docentes.
+Paola has a degree in Atmospheric Sciences and is currently doing her PhD at the Centro de Investigaciones del Mar y la Atmósfera, UBA-CONICET applying data assimilation techniques to improve short-term forecasts of severe events.
+Since 2011 she is part of [Expedición Ciencia](http://expedicionciencia.org.ar/), an NGO dedicated to develop projects that allow people of all ages to learn about scientific thinking, the pleasure of exploration and permanent curiosity.
+In Expedición Ciencia she leads educational projects such as science camps and workshops for students and teachers.

-Desde 2017 forma parte de distintas comunidades de usuarios y usuarias de R (por ejemplo, R-Ladies Buenos Aires y LatinR) en las que genera actividades presenciales y virtuales.
-Paola también es instructora y entrenadora de instructores certificada por [The Carpentries](https://carpentries.org/) e instructora certificada por [RStudio](https://education.rstudio.com/trainers/people/corrales+paola/).
+Since 2017 she has been part of different communities of R users  (for example, R-Ladies Buenos Aires and LatinR) in which she generates on-site and virtual activities.
+Paola is also an instructor and trainer certified by [The Carpentries](https://carpentries.org/) and a certified instructor by [RStudio](https://education.rstudio.com/trainers/people/corrales+paola/).